Would knowing more about eye dominance and shooting improve your hit rate? Expert Mike Yardley is convinced and tells you what you need to know ...

 In hockey, for example, players are much less likely to be absolutely dominant in one eye than they are in shooting.
 Why this should be – and it may relate to the need to be aware of threat to either side in the former sport – might make the subject of a most interesting PhD.

-Testing for eye dominance
+Testing for eye dominance in shooting

 Because there is much potential for confusion and error, and because the implications of diagnosis are so important, testing for eye dominance should routinely be carried out using several methods and with the greatest care.
 I usually begin by asking the person under scrutiny what hand they write with, and then inquire if they have any tendency towards ambidexterity, usually an indication that they will not be absolutely dominant in one eye.